dragonfly-science/dragonfly-website/content/publications/richard_risk2_2017.md

 ---
 pdf: Richardetal_2017_AEBR191S.pdf
-tags: yvan, edward, katrin, dragonfly, seabird, bycatch, report
+tags: yvan, edward, katrin, dragonfly, seabird, bycatch, report, risk-assessment
 ---
 This supplementary information presents a summary of population and distributional data for the 71 taxa included in the risk assessment of the impact of fishing-related mortalities on seabirds breeding in the